 Thai Red Curry with Chicken

-- 1 lb boneless + skinless chicken breast, thinly sliced
+- 1½ pounds boneless, skinless chicken thighs, thinly sliced

 - Cilantro, chopped